dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ### Attributes

+Attributes are the values describing the tracked entities.
 Attributes can be associated either through a tracked entity type or a program.
 This implies that attributes can be part of both a tracked entity and an enrollment.
 Importantly, an attribute can only have one value, even if a tracked entity has multiple enrollments that define that attribute.
 This is because the tracked entity ultimately owns the attribute value.

 | Property | Description | Required | Immutable | Type | Example |
 |---|---|---|---|---|---|